Beyond boundaries: Gary Lorden's groundbreaking contributions to sequential analysis: Sequential Changepoint Detection: Lorden's Minimax Change Detection Theory

 More specifically, the changepoint problem posits that one obtains a series of observations $X_1,X_2,\dots$ such that, for some value $\nu$, $\nu \in \Zbb_+ =\{0,1, 2, \dots\}$ (the changepoint), $X_1,X_2,\dots,X_{\nu}$ have one distribution and $X_{\nu+1}, X_{\nu+2},\dots$ have another distribution.
 The changepoint~$\nu$ is unknown, and the sequence $\{X_n\}_{n\ge 1}$ is being monitored for detecting a change.
 A sequential detection procedure is a stopping time~$T$ with respect to the~$X$s, so that after observing $X_1,X_2,\dots,X_T$ it is declared that a change is in effect.
 That is, $T$ is an integer-valued random variable, such that the event $\{T = n\}$ belongs to the sigma-algebra $\Fc_{n}=\sigma(X_1,\dots,X_n)$ generated by observations $X_1,\dots,X_n$.

-Historically, the subject of changepoint detection first began to emerge in the 1920--1930s motivated by quality control considerations.
-Shewhart's charts were popular in the past~\cite{shewhart-book31}.
-Optimal and nearly optimal sequential detection procedures were developed much later in the 1950s--1970s, after the emergence of Sequential Analysis~\cite{wald47}.
-The ideas set in motion by Shewhart and Wald have formed a platform for vast research on sequential changepoint detection.
+Historically, the field of changepoint detection began to take shape in the 1920s to 1930s, spurred by considerations in quality control.
+Shewhart's charts were particularly influential during this period~\citep{shewhart-book31}.
+However, optimal and nearly optimal sequential detection procedures didn't come into prominence until much later, in the 1950s to 1970s, following the advent of Sequential Analysis~\citep{wald47}.
+The concepts initiated by Shewhart and Wald laid the foundation for extensive research into sequential changepoint detection.

-The desire to detect the change quickly causes one to be trigger-happy, which, on one hand, leads to an unacceptably high level of false alarm rate -- terminating the process prematurely before a real change has occurred.
-On the other hand, attempting to avoid false alarms too strenuously causes a long delay between the true change point and the time it is detected.
-Thus, the essence of the problem is to attain a tradeoff between two contradicting performance measures -- the loss associated with the delay in detecting a true change and that associated with raising a false alarm.
-A good sequential detection procedure is expected to minimize the average loss associated with the detection delay, subject to a constraint on the loss associated with false alarms, or {\em vice versa}.
+The desire to detect the change quickly often leads to being ``trigger-happy,'' which, on one hand, results in an unacceptably high false alarm rate -- terminating the process prematurely before a real change has occurred.
+On the other hand, attempting to avoid false alarms too strenuously causes a long delay between the true change point and its detection.
+Thus, the essence of the problem lies in achieving a tradeoff between two conflicting performance measures -- the loss associated with the delay in detecting a true change and that associated with raising a false alarm.
+An efficient detection procedure is expected to minimize the average loss associated with the detection delay, while subject to a constraint on the loss associated with false alarms, or vice versa.